tBuddy00/itsm-killer/kubernetes/kub_yaml_files/step3_readDeployment/text.md

       app: itsm-server
 ```

-We see quite some similarities, compared to the `itsm_service.yml`.
+We can observe several similarities with the `itsm_service.yml` file.
+Once again, we declare the `apiVersion` for this *YAML* configuration.
+In this instance, we’re using `apps/v1`, which slightly differs from our previous example.
+While the specific distinctions are beyond the scope of this scenario, you can find more information in the [Kubernetes API documentation](https://kubernetes.io/docs/reference/using-api/) of Kubernetes.

-We again declare the `apiVersion` of this *yaml* configuration.
-You'll see a slight difference with us using `apps/v1` here.
-The exact differences are out of scope for this scenario, but you can get more information in the [API docs](https://kubernetes.io/docs/reference/using-api/) of Kubernetes.
+The rest of the file closely follows the example configuration provided in the [Deployment documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) on the Kubernetes website.
+It's definitely worth a read, especially for insights into additional configuration `keywords` that we won't cover here, such as accessing a private registry.

-For the rest, it follows pretty much the example configuration from the [Deployment docs](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) from Kubernetes.
-It's worth a read, especially when it comes to additional configurations `keywords` that are not covered here (e.g. Access to private registry).
+Now, let’s continue exploring the file.
+Here, we declare another `kind` of Kubernetes object: a configuration for a **Deployment**.
+In the `metadata` section, we assign a `name` to our deployment and set a `label`, which allows us to reference this deployment later on.

-Let's continue going through the file.
-You'll see that we have declared another `kind` of Kubernetes *object*.
-This time it's a configuration for a **Deployment**.
-Again, under the `metadata` section, we set a `name` for our deployment and a `label`, so we can address this deployment later on.
+Moving to the `spec` section, we define the actual deployment configuration.
+This section includes all the details that we previously specified on the command line.
+For instance, we set the number of replicas to `3`, meaning that three pods will be running.
+Additionally, under the `template.spec` section, we specify the container image(s) to be used for our deployment and the `ports` that the image exposes.

-In the `spec` section, we perform our actual deployment configuration.
-You'll find all the details that we had previously defined on the command line.
-With `replicas` we set our pod count to **3**.
-Furthermore - under the `template.spec` section, we define the container image(s) to be used for our deployment as well as the `ports` that this image is exposing.
+Lastly, we have the `selector`, which defines the label(s) that this configuration targets.

-Finally, you'll find the `selector` that defines, which label(s) this configuration addresses.
+Please use `cat /itsm/itsm_deployment.yaml`{{exec}} before clicking on Check.